 Don’t be fooled by scammers

 Unfortunately, there are a lot of scammers around Paris ⏤ people that act as if they’re helping you and then somehow take your money.
 It’s actually quite obvious now that I think about it, but unfortunately, my partner was sucked into the trap quite a few times (there’s no doubt that it makes a hilarious memory though).

 If you want to save your Euro’s, be very very cautious!
 If the people approaching you don’t look legit, walk away.
 Don’t be a naive tourist like we were!

 Before I visited Paris, I had heard a lot of beautiful things about the city, but a lot of negative things about the people.
 As I said previously, some things were partially true and some things were not.
-I entered the city assuming the worst, and that is simply not good for anybody.
+I entered the city assuming the worst, and that isn’t good for anybody.

-So I encourage you not to be sucked into the negative stereotypes, they’re a judgement on a generalisation – Instead, let yourself work out the facts!
+So I encourage you not to be sucked into the negative stereotypes, they’re a judgement and a generalisation… Instead, let yourself figure out the truth for yourself!